Direct answers.

 Do I have to give Specship access to my code?

 Yes — the agent has to read and write your repo.
-We use Composio as the credential custodian, which means Specship itself never stores raw OAuth tokens.
+Live integrations use scoped OAuth and native adapters; ClickUp tokens are encrypted in Specship’s vault and decrypted only for scoped integration calls.
 The bot account commits only to branches prefixed shipd/, and your default branch is policy-protected from agent writes.

 How does pricing work?